Mon - Sun: 24 hours.

 Starting The Holiday Accident Claims Process

-When you ask for compensation for being injured in an accident on holiday, you must be able to prove how the accident occurred, why the defendant was to blame and what injuries you sustained.
+When you file a compensation claim for being injured on holiday, you must be able to prove how the accident occurred, why the defendant was to blame and what injuries you sustained.
 Even if you think the case is straightforward, you must be able to provide evidence in a clear and concise way otherwise you might not receive the compensation you deserve.

 The best way of doing so is to have specialist legal representation.
 Using a solicitor could improve your chances of being compensated as they’ll try to make sure that ample evidence is provided to back up your allegations.
 They’ll also be there to deal with any queries or objections raised by the defendant’s legal team.

-If you would like to know whether you could start the holiday accident claims process today, please get in touch with us on 0800 6524 881 to receive your free consultation with a personal injury solicitor.
+If you would like to know whether you could start the holiday accident claims process today, please get in touch with us on 0800 6524 881.